 The Commission's proposal would allow for connectivity from aircraft to the ground and vice versa.
-Although the potential for terrorists and other criminals to use communications devices as remote-controlled improvised explosive devices ("RCIEDs") already exists, the risk of RCIED use may, at least in theory, be increased as a result of the ability of aircraft passengers to now effectively use broadband-enabled and similar communications devices in-flight.25 The ability to turn on a broadband-enabled communications device located onboard an aircraft and have that device gain access (i.e. connect) to broadband service or reach a communications carrier's network - which was not previously possible in a reliable way - presents the possibility that either a passenger or someone on the ground could reliably remotely activate a broadband-enabled communications device in-flight and use that device as an RCIED.
+Although the potential for terrorists and other criminals to use communications devices as remote-controlled improvised explosive devices ("RCIEDs") already exists, the risk of RCIED use may, at least in theory, be increased as a result of the ability of aircraft passengers to now effectively use personally-owned wireless telephones and similar communications devices in-flight.23 The ability to turn on a wireless telephone or device located onboard an aircraft and have that telephone gain access (i.e. connect) to wireless service or reach a communications carrier's network - which was not previously possible in a reliable way - presents the possibility that either a passenger or someone on the ground could reliably remotely activate a wireless telephone or device in-flight and use that device as an RCIED.